Where We Work

 In 2019, IntraHealth projects improved access to HIV services and quality of care and strengthened systems for better data collection and decision-making.
 A few examples include:

-We reached 4,698 female sex workers and 3,183 priority populations with HIV services last year through our work on the Evidence to Action (E2A) Project.
+We reached 4,698 female sex workers and 3,183 members of priority populations with HIV services last year through our work on the Evidence to Action (E2A) Project.
 Our clinical outreach services included HIV testing, screening and treatment for sexually transmitted infections, adherence support counseling, reproductive health services, and care and psychosocial support services for survivors of sexual and gender-based violence.

 We reached 66,150 people with HIV testing and counseling services last year, including pregnant and breastfeeding mothers, their partners, and children.
 Through our Strengthening the Capacity to Scale-up HIV Prevention, Care and Treatment Programs in South Sudan Project, 1,536 adults and children were newly initiated on antiretroviral therapy and, on average, viral suppression is at 75% among female clients and 79% among male clients.